 - Attend the Saturday morning lectures and meetings (described above)

 How to apply

 Any student, upon acceptance into the Physician Assistant program, is eligible to apply to the Rural Medicine Educational Pathway program.
-One full tuition scholarship or two half-tuition scholarships will be awarded annually to students within the RMEP program.
+One full tuition scholarship or two half-tuition scholarships will be awarded annually to PA students within the RMEP program.
 The scholarship will be renewable for the second year of the program.

 The application will be made available to accepted students in the winter prior to matriculation.
 Applications will be reviewed as they are submitted and decisions provided within 4-6 weeks.
 If you are awarded a Rural Medicine Educational Pathway scholarship, you must execute the Des Moines University Rural Medicine Educational Pathway scholarship agreement.